nick0411/Task-Manager-API/README.md

 # 📝 Task Manager API

-A simple RESTful API for managing tasks (to-dos), built with Spring Boot and Spring Data JPA.
-Ideal for learning backend development, CRUD operations, and REST architecture.
+A simple RESTful API for managing tasks (to-dos), built with Spring Boot and Spring Data JPA. for learning backend development, CRUD operations, and REST architecture.

 ---